 Why we need to take Insider Threats Seriously

-Last year we saw a number of high profile security breaches that occurred as a result of malicious insider threats and it’s clear that no matter how big or important an organization is, the threat is ever present and even the U.S. Government isn’t exempt, with the National Counterintelligence and Security Center pointing out that over the past century, the most damaging U.S. counterintelligence failures were perpetrated by a trusted insider with ulterior motives.
+Last year we saw a number of high profile security breaches that occurred as a result of malicious insider threats and it’s clear that no matter how big or important an organization is, the threat is ever present and even the U.S. Government isn’t exempt.
+In fact, the National Counterintelligence and Security Center pointed out that over the past century, the most damaging U.S. counterintelligence failures were perpetrated by a trusted insider with ulterior motives.

 They’re Difficult to Identify

-What’s more is that insider threats are notoriously difficult to detect.
-Insider threats already have access to the network with authorized credentials and so their access does not flag on a traditional monitoring system.
+Insider threats are notoriously difficult to detect as they often already have access to the network with authorized credentials and so their access does not flag on a traditional monitoring system.
 They also often already have access to sensitive data – even if they don’t always need it.
-Insider threats also often have an awareness of the existing security measures in place and how to get around them combine this all with a prevalent lack of visibility into use access and data activity and the difficulty of identifying threat actors is incredibly challenging.
+Insider threats also often have an awareness of the existing security measures in place and how to get around them so if you combine all this with a prevalent lack of visibility into use access and data activity, identifying threat actors is incredibly challenging.

 Much like a traditional threat actor – the longer they go undetected and are free to roam the network, the more damage they can do.
 Combine this with the fact that they aren’t raising alarms and you are talking some serious potential damage.
 According to Ponemon Institute, the average cost of insider threats per year for an organization is $8.76 million – the financial risk is huge and Punjab National Bank were an unfortunate example of this in 2018 as an insider confirmed that their malicious insider paved the way for $1.8 billion in fraudulent transactions.3

 They Can Risk Compliance